twtan02/Interview-Test/README.md

 Note:
 - Fibonacci sequence is a sequence in which each number is the sum of the two preceding ones.
-- Bonus:
-    - How would you handle preventing a stack overflow exception when generating a large sequence?
+- **Bonus**: How would you handle preventing a stack overflow exception when generating a large sequence?

 ### Problem 4 - Find List Intersection